optimizely/java-sdk/core-api/README.md

 # Java SDK Core API
-This package contains the core APIs and interfaces for the Optimizely Full Stack API in Java.
+This package contains the core APIs and interfaces for the Optimizely Feature Experimentation API in Java.

-Full product documentation is in the [Optimizely developers documentation](https://docs.developers.optimizely.com/full-stack/docs/welcome).
+Full product documentation is in the [Optimizely developers documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/welcome).

 ## Installation